 Why Groundhogs are a Problem for Gardens In New Jersey

 Groundhogs are a notable problem for New Jersey gardens due to their diet, digging habits, and tendency to create extensive burrow networks.
-With a natural preference for vegetables, herbs, flowers, and even the roots of plants, a single groundhog can quickly decimate an entire garden, undoing weeks or months of hard work.
-Beyond eating plants, groundhogs dig elaborate tunnel systems with multiple entrances and chambers, which disrupt the ground’s stability and can undermine garden beds, fences, and building foundations.
+With a natural preference for vegetables, herbs, flowers, and even the roots of plants, a single one can quickly decimate an entire garden, undoing weeks or months of hard work.
+Beyond eating plants, they dig elaborate tunnel systems with multiple entrances and chambers, disrupting the ground’s stability and undermining garden beds, fences, and building foundations.
 This burrowing also makes it harder for other plants to take root and grow properly.

 New Jersey’s dense residential and garden areas make groundhogs a particular concern, as they are drawn to the abundant food sources found in home gardens and landscapes.
-Since groundhogs are often active during daylight hours, they’re more likely to encounter people and pets, which increases the chances of disease transmission through parasites like ticks and fleas.
-For homeowners across the state, controlling groundhog populations is essential to maintaining both property safety and garden health.
+Since they are often active during daylight hours, they’re more likely to encounter people and pets, increasing the risk of disease transmission from parasites such as ticks and fleas.
+For homeowners across the state, groundhog removal is essential to maintaining both property safety and garden health.

 Effective Groundhog Removal and Prevention